-- across multiple lines, poor experience not covered due to exclusions etc.; - c.
+- A description and discussion of reverse stress testing carried out.
+Such stress testing could focus for example on the level of shock required to use up all reinstatements or to cause default of a significant reinsurer; - b.
+A discussion of any material insurance risks not covered by reinsurance.
+Examples could include multiple smaller catastrophe events not covered by reinsurance, poor attritional experience across multiple lines, poor experience not covered due to exclusions etc.; - c.
 Applicable market events are expected to be taken into account in deciding the range of stress tests covered.
 The stress tests are expected to include, but not be limited to, significant stress events the undertaking has experienced historically; - d.
 The HoAF is also expected to consider whether the following items may be material for the reinsurance programme in question, and if so, these are expected to be stress tested: - i.
 Stress tests which target contract wording disputes e.g. in relation to pay-outs for PPOs, disputes over the extent of coverage provided, disputes over liability etc.; - ii.
 The ability of a significant reinsurer to make payments in a stressed scenario; and - iii.
-The feasibility and effectiveness of any proposed management actions or other risk mitigation techniques taken into account in stress testing. - 3.2.8 The discussion of stress tests is expected to include a look-across to other possible alternative reinsurance structures identified by the HoAF.
-For example, where an alternative structure would respond significantly differently to a stress test, it is expected that this would be identified.
-This discussion could be limited to alternative structures which would be suitable for the undertaking and feasible in current market conditions for it to purchase (i.e. hypothetical structures which are not appropriate or feasible in the current market can be omitted).
+The feasibility and effectiveness of any proposed management actions or other risk mitigation techniques taken into account in stress testing. - 3.2.8 The discussion of stress tests is expected to include a look-across, where applicable, to the other possible alternative reinsurance structures identified as part of the considerations mentioned in paragraph 3.2.6.
+For example, where an alternative structure would give a significantly different response to a stress test, it is expected that this would be identified.